betaglot/plantabeta/docs/guide/How/Klimbeta.md

 Planting is a solution.

-You can contribute to the 2 Billion Tree by using Plantbeta.
+You can contribute to the 2 Billion Tree by using PutPlant.

 ### Get all articles about how planting trees

 ### 🔥 Get all articles about wildfires and replanting

-## Novice Planter Story without Plantbeta
+## Novice Planter Story without PutPlant

 Explain what tree planting is from the perspective of a Novice Planter.

-## Novice Planter Story with BetaComp and Plantbeta
+## Novice Planter Story with BetaComp and PutPlant

 Show the utility of BetaComp for Planters